bitfireAT/icsx5-website/privacy.md

 ----------------------

-Support requests which are sent to our email addresses (`@bitfire.at`) may be stored in our helpdesk system [Central Desk](https://centraldesk.com/), which is located in Köln, Germany and our processor as set out in the GDPR.
+Support requests which are sent to our email addresses (`@bitfire.at`) may be stored in our helpdesk system [Zammad](https://www.zammad.com/), which is located in Berlin, Germany and our processor as set out in the GDPR.
 Collected personal data:

 * name, email address, date/time